Skip to Content

 What sort of paprika should I use?

-I use Hungarian sweet paprika in this recipe and occasionally add little spicy Hungarian paprika.
-Naturally Hungarian paprika is the “right stuff” for this recipe, but you can get away with any sweet paprika.
+I use Hungarian sweet paprika in this recipe, and occasionally add a little spicy Hungarian paprika.
+Naturally, Hungarian paprika is the "right stuff" for this recipe, but you can get away with any sweet paprika.

-Smoked paprika works, but it isn’t right!
-Smoked paprika does exist un Hungary, but it is not on the same endless aisle in the supermarket with Hungarian paprika.
+Smoked paprika works, but it isn't right!
+Smoked paprika does exist in Hungary, but it is not on the same endless aisle in the supermarket as Hungarian paprika.
 It is hidden away in the international section.
-It just isn’t traditionally used in Hungarian cooking.
+It just isn't traditionally used in Hungarian cooking.

 Can I make this in advance?